amulbrar/datamind/README.md

 - Create a `.env` file in the root directory.
 - Add your OpenAI API key to enable AI story generation:

-- _Note: The application will warn you if the API key is missing but will still run the other pipeline steps._

 5. **Run the Application:**

 ```bash